Data Bus | Address Bus | Control Bus

 What Is Computer Bus ?

-The computer buses can be in the form of wired cables or wires embedded in the computer motherboard PCB ( Printed Circuit Board ) visible on the rear side of motherboard .
+The computer buses can be in the form of wired cables or electrical wires embedded in the computer motherboard PCB ( Printed Circuit Board ) visible on the rear side of motherboard .

 It is important for computer science professional to study the computer system bus architecture , technical features of these buses such as bus width and bus speed and its overall impact on the system performance of a computer system.

 A bus is a common communication pathway used in a computer system through which information flows from one computer component to another.

 The computer bus system is a network of buses which physically connect all the components with wires ( actual bus wires OR circuit wires on the motherboard ) .

-The bus system consist of different types of buses depending upon the components being connected and function assigned to the bus .
+The bus system consist of different types of buses depending upon the components being connected and the function assigned to the bus .

 A bus can consist of set of wires grouped together as connection wire or a printed circuit boards which carry the data and other commands ( instructions ) from the CPU to the memory and to various other components connected to the system.